 Duncan has contributed extensively to doctrine and policy for the Australian Department of Defence and whole-of-government, on issues of operations law and space law.
 Although this work is not publicly accessible, he has authored numerous articles, including an article for which he was awarded the 2011 Lieber Society Military Prize by the American Society of International Law.

 He has undergraduate degrees in Law and Economics from the University of Western Australia, a Master of Laws (LLM) degree from the University of Melbourne and an LLM from McGill University.
 He is also a graduate of Australian Command and Staff College.
-His thesis topic for his LLM at McGill University was on the need for a ‘Manual on International Law Applicable to Military Uses of Outer Space’ (MILAMOS).
+His thesis topic for his LLM at McGill University was on the need for a ‘Manual on International Law Applicable to Warfare in Space’.

-Duncan is currently Deputy Editor-in-Chief for the MILAMOS Project (www.mcgill.ca/milamos), helping to lead a group of international experts to draft such a manual, aiming for publication in 2020.
-He is also undertaking doctoral research at The University of Adelaide on a topic associated with the MILAMOS Project.
+Duncan is currently Managing Editor for a project to draft the Woomera Manual on international law applicable to military space activities, helping to lead a group of international experts to draft such a manual, aiming for publication in 2020.
+He is also undertaking doctoral research at The University of Adelaide on a topic associated with the Project.

 Duncan also consults on law and strategy for space services for International Aerospace Law & Policy Group.